Book Review: Escaping The Housing Trap

 The Strong Towns message is not limited to critiquing the built environment.
 The organization has also developed a coherent set of guiding principles and specific examples for addressing the financial, aesthetic, cultural, and other critiques of the suburban experiment.
 To help inform their perspective, Strong Towns draws from a variety of sources on contemporary urban theory and practice.
 One such example is Urban3’s land value per acre analysis, which Strong Towns has incorporated and promoted in their work.

 In essence, Urban3’s analysis shows that mixed-use, higher-density, and compact development generates far more tax revenue than the sprawling single-use residential and commercial areas characteristic of the suburban experiment.
 Equipped with this analysis, Strong Towns advocates for land use and development regulations that foster the creation of compact and mixed-use communities.
-Mixed-use and multi-story buildings organized around narrow streets and served by transit are better equipped to support long-term maintenance of supporting infrastructure.
+Mixed-use and multi-story buildings organized around a distributive grid of narrow streets and served by transit are better equipped to support long-term maintenance of infrastructure.
 In many ways, this denser and more transit-oriented development pattern creates strong and anti-fragile places.

 Example of a sprawl repair project to repurpose a suburban shopping mall into a dense mixed-use center